Kamalambike

 The Kamalamba Navavarna Kritis by Shri Muthuswami Dikshitar (1776-1836) are some of the most famous pieces of music in the Carnatic system of Indian classical music.
 They are treasures which embody not only the technical brilliance of the composer but also offer a peep into the advaitic school of Hindu philosophy and elements of Tantric rituals.
 They are very elaborate compositions which may be well compared with major symphonies in the Western system.

 Goddess Kamalamba

-Kamalamba Navavarna Krithis is a group of compositions on Goddess Kamalamba enshrined in the Thyagarajeshwarar Temple, at Thiruvarur.
+Kamalamba Navavarna Krithis is a group of compositions on Goddess Kamalamba, enshrined in the Thyagarajeshwarar Temple at Thiruvarur.
+She is a combined form of the trinity goddesses Saraswati, Lakshmi and Parvati.
 She is enshrined in a separate shrine inside the temple.
-She holds an esteemed position as She is seen seated in a different posture altogether.
-She is seen in deep meditation, placing Her legs one above the other, in a Yogic state.
+She holds a distinct position, as she is depicted seated in a different posture.
+She is shown in deep meditation, placing her legs one above the other, in a yogic state.

 Kamalambike - Dhyana Krithi

 This song is the invocatory song for the whole set of krithis.
 This song is composed in Thodi ragam and set to Rupaka thalam.